Have you set up a household budget yet? It’s a great tool for tracking your monthly expenses and income – and planning for the future.

 If you’re spending too much, look for ways to cut back.

-If you are actually spending less than expected, take some time to decide whether to give yourself a small treat with some of the extra money – or to beef up your savings for a bigger treat in the future.
+If you are actually spending less than expected, take some time to decide whether to give yourself a small treat with some of the extra money – or add it to your savings for a bigger treat in the future.
 But keep in mind that it’s always better to have money in the bank.

-Use these changes to plan ahead and prepare for the future.
+Use these tips to plan ahead and prepare for the future.